Training and Coaching

 To support Embedding Evaluation participants in integrating evaluation into their libraries and developing and implementing a 9-month evaluation project over the course of the experience, all team members are required to participate in the following training and coaching activities:

-- Six 60-minute virtual group discussions (conducted via video chat) with teams from other Embedding Evaluation libraries between November 2019 and May 2020
+- Six 60-minute virtual cohort discussions (conducted via video chat) with teams from other Embedding Evaluation libraries between fall 2022 and spring 2023.

-- Two-day in-person Wrap-Up Institute in May/June 2020 in southern California* (exact location and dates to be determined after the cohort has been formed)
+- Two-day in-person Wrap-Up Institute May 2-3, 2023 (location to be determined after the cohort has been formed).

-*All teams will receive funds to offset travel expenses.
+*All teams will receive funds to cover travel expenses.
 See Financial Support for more information.

 Each Embedding Evaluation team will design and implement an evaluation project of a public-facing library program or service over a 9-month period with the support of instructors and peers.
 Priority will be given to teams seeking to evaluate an innovative learning activity or program (such as hands-on, self-directed, or experiential learning) and/or programs or services focused on communities that their library has historically under-served or currently under-serves.